Skip to main content

 While all AIs lead to bone loss, there has been some investigation into potential differences between the available agents.
 AIs are broadly categorized into two types ∞ non-steroidal, reversible inhibitors (anastrozole and letrozole) and steroidal, irreversible inactivators (exemestane).

 Some early, smaller studies suggested that exemestane, being an androgen-based steroid, might have some bone-preserving properties not seen with the non-steroidal AIs.
-However, larger trials and meta-analyses have largely shown that all AIs are associated with a similar risk of and fracture, underscoring that the primary driver of the effect is the profound estrogen deprivation they all cause.
+However, larger trials and meta-analyses have largely shown that all AIs are associated with a similar risk of bone loss and fracture, underscoring that the primary driver of the effect is the profound estrogen deprivation they all cause.

 Reported Bone Mineral Density Changes in Adjuvant AI Trials